ChipCE/Smartphone-tablet-as-second-monitor-for-linux/README.md

 </pre>
 and reboot.

-### 2.Not ready.
+### 2.Teamviewer error : Not ready.
 Please check your connection error
 - Check if teamviewerd has been started, if not start it
 <code>systemctl start teamviewerd</code>
 - install <code>libicu</code> and restart teamviewer.